sourcegraph/handbook/content/departments/cloud/technical-docs/delete_process.md

 ## How to request

 1. Create a new issue using [this template](https://github.com/sourcegraph/customer/issues/new?assignees=&labels=team%2Fdevops&template=managed-instance-teardown.md&title=)
-2. Notify Delivery in [#cloud-devops] channel, linking to the issue
+2. Notify Cloud team in [#cloud] channel, linking to the issue

 SLAs for this can be found with our other [managed instance SLAs](index.md#slas-for-managed-instances).